Wondering if the Klook Melbourne Pass is worth it? In this article I’ll walk you through whether it’s going to save you money or not!

 What is the Klook Melbourne and Beyond Pass?

 The Klook Melbourne and Beyond Pass bundles together Melbourne attractions to save visitors money.
-There are a choice of 29 things to do, as well as premium day trip add-ons that you can include at a discounted rate.
+There’s a choice of 15 things to do, as well as a premium day trip add-on that you can include at a discounted rate.

 You simply purchase the Melbourne pass based on how many attractions you want, activate it by reserving individual activities on your chosen dates and then enjoy your Melbourne sightseeing!